tmtsoftware/aps-ics-stage-assembly/README.md

-# stage
+# APS ICS Stage Assembly

-This project implements an HCD (Hardware Control Daemon) and Assembly using TMT Common Software ([CSW](https://github.com/tmtsoftware/csw-prod)) APIs.
+This project implements an  Assembly using
+TMT Common Software ([CSW](https://github.com/tmtsoftware/csw-prod)) APIs.

 ## Subprojects

 * stage-assembly - an assembly that talks to the stage HCD
-* stage-hcd - an HCD that talks to the stage hardware
 * stage-deploy - for starting/deploying HCD's and Assembly's

 ## Build Instructions